 - (i) When was your central heating system or partial central heating system installed?

-Approximately 1980 but we are currently updating the complete system work scheduled starting 09 August.2019 - (ii) Do you have a maintenance contract for the central heating system?
+And certified. - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: